Franco Carraro: Business and other roles

-Carraro was president of Mediobanca, which was owned by Capitalia and was a major investor in Serie A clubs, particularly Lazio, Parma, and Roma; Lazio and Roma went on to win the 2000 and 2001 Serie A leagues to Juventus' disadvantage.
-He was accused of conflict of interest, as he was co-owner of Lazio and Roma through his control of Capitalia, charges he dismissed.
-In 2006, it emerged that Carraro was involved in Calciopoli, the 2006 Italian football scandal, which led to his resignation; he remained on the UEFA's executive committee and as a FIFA official.
-He denied any wrongdoing and said he resigned in the interest of football.
-(Note: In his resignation letter, Carraro wrote: I remember that we have always respected the rules.
+Calciopoli

+Scandal and resignation

+In 2006, it emerged that Carraro was involved in Calciopoli, which led to his resignation on 8 May 2006, as he was the president of FIGC, after the transcriptions of a series of wiretaps were made public, violating the law as they were part of an active investigation, in a climate reminiscent of a trial by media rather than a fair trial.
+(Note: The origins of Calciopoli date back to a 2004 investigation by the Turin's Public Prosecution Office led by Marcello Maddalena.
+A respected magistrate and public prosecutor, who was not known to be lenient or garantista, and in a book-length interview with the often pro-prosecution journalist Marco Travaglio said that "the moment immediately following the arrest was a 'magical moment'...", Maddalena requested the dismissal of all charges, ranging from criminal conspiracy to sports fraud and corruption, after his own investigation not only did not find anything penally relevant but found evidence in support of acquittal.
+Although many more wiretaps were made in subsequent years, critics and observers who supported in retrospect Maddalena's views said that they were not much different from the ones analysed from Maddalena, underling the circumstantial evidence and subjectivity of the Calciopoli affair.
+For example, Christian Rocca was a strong supporter of Maddalena's views and conclusions.)
+Despite his resignation, which came after widespread pressure from political and sports circles and the media, he remained on the UEFA's executive committee and as a FIFA official.
+His decision to resign was met with unanimous support.
+Carraro denied any wrongdoing and said he resigned in the interest of football.
+(Note: In his resignation letter, Carraro wrote:

+I remember that we have always respected the rules.
 There was only one exception in the summer of 2003 when we decided to expand the Serie B squad by forcing the regulatory procedures.
 It was a painful decision, "the lesser of two evils" given the climate that had arisen and of the indispensability of starting the championships on the scheduled dates.
 An extraordinary decision permitted by a state law and approved by CONI.
 Faced with a serious and painful affair such as the one that arises from the material sent to us by the Turin Public Prosecutor's Office and in the face of the developments that could arise from the ongoing investigations by the Rome and Naples Public Prosecutor's Offices, I do not think that the football world can afford that some insiders and some representatives of public opinion discuss the advisability of the Federal President continuing to exercise his functions.
 The commitments of the [Italian Football] Federation in the coming days and months are such and so many that a federal summit is needed in full capacity and concentrated on them.)
-Charged of being part of a criminal association to steer the 2004–05 Serie A, he was acquitted in 2008.
-In May 2009, he was acquitted of sporting fraud due to lack of evidence.
+Carraro later said that he resigned because "I made some sports policy mistakes.
+My presence would have weakened the institution, and so, even though no one asked me to, I resigned.
+However, I don't regret the calls."